 String of turtles is a vining plant, not a climbing one.
 However, you can train it to grow on a trellis or wire form.
-Use soft plant ties, like these from Biostretch, to attach the stems to the support without damaging them.
+Use soft plant ties to attach the stems to the support without damaging them.

 When the days start to shorten in the fall, your plant will enter a period of dormancy, or a resting phase.

 While it’s resting, your string of turtles will produce even less growth than it does the rest of the year.
 Because its energy needs are lessened during this time, cut back on your watering and fertilizing frequency by about half.

 When the days start to lengthen again in the spring, your plant will wake up, rested and refreshed for the new growing season!